At 34 weeks pregnant, you might be feeling a little anxious now.

 Things To Do At 34 Weeks Pregnant

-Things to focus on are having some quality time with your partner.
+It’s important to focus on having some quality time with your partner right now.

 You’re getting closer to your due date and very soon you’ll both be a little preoccupied.